 Functions of the top policy layer (Information Management)

-The top policy layer (Information Management) sets the foundation for the overall management based on established set of standards, which include industry standards, legal requirements, and organizational goals regarding its needs for data protection.
-This policy usually sets the goals for assuring information security, and also establishes the types of authorization and management roles for a select group of people.
-The specifications provided in this layer are passed down to the next lower level (Information Security), and provides information on the protection levels needed for the various categories of sensitive data and information.
+The top policy layer (Information Management) sets the foundation for the overall management based on an established set of standards, which include industry standards, legal requirements, and organizational goals regarding its needs for data protection.
+This policy usually sets the goals for assuring information security and also establishes the types of authorization and management roles for a select group of people.
+The specifications provided in this layer are passed down to the next lower level (Information Security), and provide information on the protection levels needed for the various categories of sensitive data and information.
 This information includes specifications for the levels of confidentiality, integrity, availability, and source-authentication protections.